Skip to main content

 Current Status: Partially Adopted

-The corporate financial framework of Cameroon is determined by legislation issued by the Organization for the Harmonization of Business Law in Africa (OHADA).
-Cameroon harmonizes national laws with directives issued at the regional level.
+The financial reporting framework in Cameroon is established at the regional level by the Organization for the Harmonization of Business Law in Africa (OHADA), whose legislation is directly applicable in member states.
+Cameroon harmonizes its national requirements with OHADA directives.

 Current Status: Partially Adopted